 Differences in rapid detox treatment protocols between providers include:

-- pre-procedure protocol
+- Pre-procedure protocol and evaluation

-- medical specialist availability and experience
+- Medical specialist availability and experience

-- use of sedation vs. general anesthesia
+- Use of sedation vs. general anesthesia

-- length of procedure
+- Length of procedure

-- post-detox recovery protocols
+- Inclusive post-detox recovery protocols and care

 The success of the rapid detox procedure and the safety of the patients’ well-being are strongly tied to these variables.